sdingcn/closure/README.md

 + Runtime optimizations: tail-call optimization, closure size optimization (omitting unused environment variables), literal object pre-allocation.
-+ The runtime state is copyable, movable, and can be executed step-by-step.
++ The entire runtime state (including stack, heap, etc.) is copyable and movable, and can be executed step-by-step.
-  You can use the interpreter as a library to realize program suspension and resumption.
+  So it's easy to realize program suspension/resumption and to support first-class continuations.
-  It's also easy to add first-class continuations to the language by copying stacks.

 ## dependencies

+This project was tested on Linux and macOS, but the C++ source file should compile on Windows if you adjust the build tools accordingly.

 + `clang++` with C++20 support
 + `make`
 + `python3` (only needed for `run_test.py`)

-## build (on Linux/macOS) and run
+## build and run

 ### manual